camillebalima/AzureDemo/Details/LogicApps.md

 # Conclusion
-After a lot of effort and research, I have been able to understand the use of azure functions.
-It has been difficult to understand it, but eventually it has been a great experience.
-I understand the importance of Azure functions in the professional environment.
+Since I did this demo after Azure Functions, it has been easier to do.
+I understand how useful it must be in a professional environment by processing tasks in the background automatically in some predefined use cases.
+I really enjoyed learning it.